SKevo18/mhk_mods/sources/mods/mhk_2_en/aggressive_missiles/README.md

-# Dangerous Missiles for Moorhuhn Kart 2 (en)
+# Aggressive Missiles for Moorhuhn Kart 2 (en)

-> Makes missiles instantly home towards the first place, but their homing speed is 2 times slower.
+> Makes missiles instantly home towards the first place, but their homing speed is 3 times slower.

 ## Installation instructions